Andrercouto/SeazoneCase/README.md

 ### Installing

-For running the aplication, the <code>virtualenv</code> library must be properly installed.
-Otherwise:
+For running the aplication, the <code>virtualenv</code> library must be correctly installed.
+If it's not, just run:

 <code>pip install virtualenv</code>